babolivier/scanner/README.md

 also scan documents.
-While printing over the network works pretty well, the only way they can _scan_ over the network is by using the proprietary HP app, which is non-free, annoying to use and _requires_ the creation of an account on their platform to interact using your _own_ printer on your own network.
+While printing over the network works pretty well, the only way they can _scan_ over the network is by using the proprietary HP app, which is non-free, annoying to use and _requires_ the creation of an account on their servers to interact with your _own_ printer on your own network.

 Given my parents are mostly using their tablets and smartphones while at